gusma/electroneek-coding-challenge/README.md

 * 3 cards can be made static for this task or dynamic as described in task #2 variant B
 * You can skip logos located next to the button

+> Feedback - What this code challenge needed to make it.
+> The fetch function needs validation for missing or failing data sources.

 ### Fetch data from the API
 Pick one of the variants below: